LeonDaCosta/WaysOfWorking/README.md

 ### Commit only working code

-The git tree should be traversable back in time without the codebase running into fatal exceptions due to incomplete features.
+The git tree should be traversable back in time without the codebase running into fatal exceptions due to broken features.
 When commiting code, think about how you break up the commits, sometimes commiting file by file or even chuck by chunk to create a git tree that flows nicley.
-Should you need to commit broken code to allow a fellow developer to help debug with you, prefix the commit with `WIP:`, `[WIP]`, or `WIP -` and once solved, swiftly commit again the solution to that issue alone.
+Should you need to commit broken code to allow a fellow developer to help debug with you, prefix the commit with `WIP:`, `[WIP]`, or `WIP -` and once solved, swiftly commit again the solution to that issue alone in a single commit.
+A WIP commit should only exist for a short period of time while the issue is solved.

 ### Aiming for high Code Coverage by testing all edge cases